 - 2. The reasons that make Federalism appear to be an appropriate option for Yemen range from the political to economic to institutional to the social.
 While we dwell on these reasons below, it is useful to share at the outset that their structural characteristics are essentially embedded in the teleological arguments27 for Federalism.
 Simply put, there are negative and positive justifications for Federalism.
 The former relate to the ability of Federalism to reduce the risk of arbitrary political coercion; the latter to the probability of its creating and sustaining a legal order and conditions that promotes the common good28. - 3.
 For all the aspirations and appearances towards building democracy in Yemen, the polity had all the characteristics of an undemocratic structure29 with accusations made against the former regimes for allegedly putting in place a vast political and economic patronage system that has expanded over time30.
-This has created a strong public demand-voiced not only in the Change and Freedom Squares, but also in political and academic circles-for a more inclusive and open system of political and economic governance, where neither power nor benefits accrue to only the few.
+This has created a strong public demand---voiced not only in the Change and Freedom Squares, but also in political and academic circles-for a more inclusive and open system of political and economic governance, where neither power nor benefits accrue to only the few.
 Federalism with a two tiered structure, with Provinces enjoying a menu of exclusive powers, while sharing others with the Federal level, provides a stronger likelihood for this vision to be realised.
-Again, while it is useful to reiterate that we can only refer to the higher probability of such outcomes under a Federal structure, it is true that the inverse relationship between the degree of political fragmentation and the likelihood of abuse of power means that Federalism under a two-tiered model of Federal and Provincial governments, reduces the risk of political coercion by fragmenting means of accomplishing a desired objective.
+Again, while it is useful to reiterate that we can only refer to the higher probability of such outcomes under a Federal structure, it is true that the inverse relationship between the degree of political fragmentation and the likelihood of abuse of power means that Federalism under a two-tiered model of Federal and Provincial governments, reduces the risk of political coercion by fragmenting political power between geographical units.
+This vertical separation of political power is one of Federalism's chief justifications.